 b.
 An inspector should document a URI when vendor or applicant action is pending or when information is required to determine if an issue is acceptable, a nonconformance, or a violation.
 An inspector should open a URI if the resolution is likely to result in a finding that is greater than minor or is material to the ITAAC acceptance criteria.
 An URI should document the issue with sufficient detail to allow another inspector to complete the inspection effort.
 The inspection report should document the additional information needed to resolve the issue.
 URIs should be listed in the “List of Items Opened, Closed, and Discussed” section.

 c.
-Follow-up and Closure. will be responsible for closing out the URI once enough information has been gathered to determine whether a finding exists.
+Follow-up and Closure.
+IQVB will be responsible for closing out the URI once enough information has been gathered to determine whether a finding exists.
 The resolution of a URI should: summarize the issue; summarize the NRC’s follow-up actions; evaluate the adequacy of any vendor actions; determine if a violation or nonconformance has occurred, and; provide enough detail to justify closing the URI.

 Sufficient detailed information must be provided to justify closing the item.
 Document when assistance from NRC technical staff and regional inspectors aided in resolution of an URI.